Espita Mezcaleria Owners Will Open an All-Day Taqueria and Airy Mexican Seafood Restaurant at DC’s La Cosecha Marketplace

 The taqueria will also have a market built-in to the shop with items like the homemade tortillas—taco or larger quesadilla size—three styles of moles, salsas, and more.
 Tortillas will come with a QR code that links to a video starring Neri-Diaz demonstrating how to prepare the masa rounds at home.

-Non-identical twin sister Las Gemelas Cocina Mexicana is located a few steps away in La Cosecha, and takes over a central space near the market entrance with a U-shaped bar, indoor tables, a sliding garage doors that open onto a large patio (capacity will depend on current Covid restrictions).
+Non-identical twin sister Las Gemelas Cocina Mexicana is located a few steps away in La Cosecha, and takes over a central space near the market entrance with a U-shaped bar, indoor tables, and an open window onto a large patio (capacity will depend on current Covid restrictions).
 Brunch runs daily from 9 AM to noon with the kind of fare you might crave before hitting the beach: masa waffles with fruit and chipotle butter, chilaquiles, and several fancy toasts (the current group favorite: carrot-turmeric hummus with pickled carrots and smoky cashews).
 In addition to fresh juices, look for a specialty draft coffee system that dispenses both local hot and cold nitro brews.
 Being an Espita production, the bar will pour plenty of mezcal cocktails in addition to Mexican and South American wines to match with seafood dishes such as salmon crudo tostadas, tuna aguachile, or mussels steamed in chipotle broth.

 Similar to Espita, which transitioned to a no-contact QR code ordering system early in the pandemic, customers at Las Gemelas can pull up menus, order, and pay for items by scanning a GoTab code with their mobile devices.
 Servers will still greet customers and interact with tables who have questions about the food and drinks, especially at Cocina Mexicana.